Dodge Journey Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Dodge Journey are $1,284 a year for full coverage insurance.
-Comprehensive costs approximately $250 each year, collision insurance costs $424, and liability insurance is estimated at $452.
-A policy with just liability insurance costs approximately $504 a year, and coverage for high-risk drivers costs around $2,778.
-Teenage drivers pay the highest rates at up to $4,918 a year.
+Average insurance rates for a Dodge Journey are $1,284 a year with full coverage.
+Comprehensive costs approximately $250, collision costs $424, and liability coverage is estimated at $452.
+A policy with just liability insurance costs approximately $504 a year, with coverage for high-risk drivers costing around $2,778.
+Teens receive the highest rates at $4,918 a year or more.

 Average premium for full coverage: $1,284

-Estimates include $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes both medical and uninsured motorist insurance.
-Estimates are averaged for all 50 states and Journey models.
+Prices include $500 policy deductibles, 30/60 bodily injury liability limits, and includes medical and UM/UIM coverage.
+Rates are averaged for all U.S. states and for all Journey models.

-For a driver around age 40, Dodge Journey insurance prices range from as low as $504 for minimum levels of liability insurance to a high rate of $2,778 for a policy for a high-risk driver.
+For a driver in their 40's, prices range go from as low as $504 for just liability insurance to the much higher price of $2,778 for a driver who requires high-risk insurance.

-Living in a larger city has a significant impact on the price of auto insurance.
-Rural locations have a lower frequency of physical damage claims than densely populated cities.
-The graphic below illustrates the difference between rural and urban areas on auto insurance prices.
+Living in a larger city has a large influence on the price of insurance.
+Rural locations tend to have a lower frequency of collision claims than cities with more traffic congestion.

-The ranges above illustrate why all drivers should get quotes using their specific location and risk profile, rather than relying on average rates.
+These examples demonstrate why everyone should get quotes using their specific location and risk profile, rather than using averaged prices.

 Use the form below to get customized rates for your location.